-The Folkestone Film Club meets every Thursday morning from 10:00am, for guests to socialise and enjoy complimentary tea, coffee, and biscuits in our main screen, followed by a film at 11:00am.
+The Folkestone Film Club meets every Thursday morning for guests to socialise and enjoy complimentary tea, coffee, and biscuits in our main screen, followed by a film.

 Each film in the programme is repeated in the smaller screen the following week, so you can catch up on any missed screenings.
 Spaces are limited for repeat screenings, so we recommend pre-booking or arriving early to avoid disappointment.

 Seating is not allocated for Film Club shows.
 Tickets are available to book several weeks in advance for members, and one week in advance for non-members.
 After advance booking closes on the day, any remaining tickets are sold on on the door on a first-come-first-served basis.

 You’ll get priority admission to the Film Club when you book your tickets online.
 Make sure you have your order confirmation email with the QR Code ready to show on arrival, and come straight up past the queue to our kiosk.
 Staff will check you in at the first available opportunity, and you’ll then be able to proceed straight into the auditorium.

 You can support the Film Club by joining as a member.
 As a Film Club member, you’ll enjoy the following benefits: